 Tech docs that make sense!

-I’m a technical documentation expert who helps companies optimize their technical writing resources so that they can reduce costs.
-I do this by collaborating across departments, increasing efficiencies, and building technical writing experts.
+I’m a technical documentation expert who transforms tech docs into business assets.
+I optimize their technical writing resources to reduce costs by collaborating across departments, increasing efficiencies, and building technical writing experts.

 • Collaborations that win